kjs5107/project-consensus/pull_request_template.md

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
+- [ ] All test pass locally
+- [ ] I have added a corresponding test